Populism: Strategic approaches

 An additional framework has been described as the "political-strategic" approach.
 This applies the term populism to a political strategy in which a charismatic leader seeks to govern based on direct and unmediated connection with their followers.
-Kurt Weyland defined this conception of populism as a political strategy employed by a personalist leader who governs throught direct, unmediated, uninstitutionalized support from large numbers of mostly unorganized followers.
+Kurt Weyland defined this conception of populism as a political strategy employed by a personalist leader who governs through direct, unmediated, uninstitutionalized support from large numbers of mostly unorganized followers.
 According to this perspective, a populist strategy for winning and exerting state power stands in tension with democracy and the values of pluralism, open debate, and fair competition.

 A common criticism of the strategic approach is that, by focusing on leadership, this concept of populism does not allow for the existence of populist parties or populist social movements.
 As a result, it overlooks historical cases often considered paradigmatic of populism, such as the US People's Party.
 Furthermore, this approach may inadvertently reinforce popular perceptions of populism as a style of politics characterized by overly simplistic solutions to complex problems, delivered in an emotionally charged manner or through the promotion of short-term, unrealistic, and unsustainable policies.
 While this usage may seem intuitively meaningful, some argue that it is difficult to apply empirically, since most political actors engage in slogans and rhetoric, and distinguishing between emotionally charged and rational arguments can be problematic.
 This phenomenon is more accurately described as demagogy or opportunism.